How To Wholesale With A Realtor

 Increasingly, a growing number of homeowners are looking for an easier method to sell their properties, one that doesn’t involve readying it for the market and making potentially costly repairs.
 Wholesaled homes are often distressed properties, with many close to foreclosure, though there are other reasons homeowners may want a quick sale.

 Financial constraints, divorce, and death are some of the reasons property owners may agree to wholesale their homes, even if it means not getting the absolute top dollar.
-The wholesaler offers a solution to the homeowner’s problem, whatever it may be.
+The wholesaler, sometimes referred to as a wholesale realtor or wholesale agent, offers a solution to the homeowner’s problem, whatever it may be.

 In wholesale real estate, the homeowner enters into a purchase contract with the wholesaler.
 The contract differs from the typical offer to purchase, however, in that the sales contract gives the wholesaler the ability to assign the contract to a third party.
 That third party becomes the ultimate buyer of the property.